whtouche/wdi_1_git_lab_colormaster/README.md

 ## Some Background ##

-<p>You are the Colormaster.
+<p>You are the ColorMaster.
 You know your colors better than anybody else in the world... which is how you came
-to be the Colormaster to begin with... which has only improved your mastery of colors.
+to be the ColorMaster to begin with... which has only improved your mastery of colors.
 You're basically the Gandalf of colors is what we're saying.
-Anyway, as the Colormaster it's your job to keep the colors straight!
+Anyway, as the ColorMaster it's your job to keep the colors straight!
 You've been camping in Alaska for the past nine months, far, far away from your directories, and while you were been gone, someone has wreaked havoc on your filesystem.
 Colors have been de-sorted, mis-sorted, and entire directories are missing!
 It's a massacre!
 Luckily,